Syed Rahim Moshiri: Early life

-Syed Rahim Moshiri was born on April 11th,1930 in Semnan, Iran.
-As a child, he attended elementary school in Hedayat School in Semnan.
+Syed Rahim Moshiri was born on April 11, 1930, in Semnan, Iran.
+As a child, he attended elementary school at Hedayat School in Semnan.
 He attended fifth grade at Pahlavi and Dehkhoda High School.
 He attended sixth grade at Mirafzali High School.
 His high school as Pahlavi and Dehkhoda.
 He began his undergraduate studies at Tehran University in 1953.
-Dr. Moshiri earned his Ph.D. in geography from University of Freiburg in Germany in 1966.
+Dr Moshiri earned his PhD in geography from University of Freiburg in Germany in 1966.

 Career

 Until 1967, Moshiri worked as an assistant professor of geography at the University of Freiburg.
 In 1967, he returned to Iran and joined the Faculty of Geography at Tehran University as an Assistant Professor.
 He became an Associate Professor in 1975 and later was elevated to a Full Professor at Tehran University in 1993.

 In 2006 Moshiri was recognized as one of Iran's leading professors.
-Moshiri taught students at all levels while serving in numerous committees at the Tehran University.
+Moshiri taught students at all levels while serving on numerous committees at the Tehran University.
 He was responsible for the executive and financial management of the Faculty of Literature and Human Science, and he also sat on the board of the Geography department.
-Moreover he was the director of the Institute of Geography at Tehran University.
+Moreover, he was the director of the Institute of Geography at Tehran University.
 He also contributed to the development of Tehran University.